adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » Challenges are what make life interesting and overcoming them is what makes life meaningful. - Joshua J. Marine</code></pre>
+<pre><code>1 » The ticket to the future is always open. - Vash The Stampede</code></pre>
-<pre><code>2 » Everything has beauty, but not everyone can see. - Confucius</code></pre>
+<pre><code>2 » We can’t help everyone, but everyone can help someone. - Ronald Reagan</code></pre>
-<pre><code>3 » If you begin to regret, you’ll dull your future decisions and let others make your choices for you.
-All that’s left for you then is to die.
-Nobody can foretell the outcome.
-Each decision you make holds meaning only by affecting your next decision. - Erwin Smith</code></pre>
+<pre><code>3 » Religion, ideology, resources, land, spite, love or just because… No matter how pathetic the reason, it’s enough to start a war.
+War will never cease to exist… reasons can be thought up after the fact… Human nature pursues strife. - Paine</code></pre>
 </details>

 <!--END_SECTION:waka-->